gray-panda/grayrepo/2017_flareon/flare07_zsud/README.md

 n,get key drawer,w,n,n,e,e,s,s,s,n,e,w,n,e,look key
 ```

-If the direction is correct, the game will replay with "Key emanates some warmth"
+If the direction is correct, the game will reply with "Key emanates some warmth"
 I used this to brute-force the correct direction string.
 Eventually, you will get the correct key (the correct key is 53 chars long)